MerlinofMines/EasyCommands/docs/EasyCommands/operations.md

 * **(Vector, Vector)**: Returns the angle (in degrees) between the two given vectors (get it? ```^```)

 ### Join
 Joins a given list by the given string separator by casting each list value to a string and then joining them together using the given separator.
+When joining values the keys are stripped.
+Only the values get joined.

 Keywords: ```join, joined```